My child goes to a daycare that is not within the school of attendance boundaries, do you provide bus service?

 We have a family emergency and I need to drop off my students with a friend in the morning.
 They need to ride with their children in the morning.
 Is this possible?

-- Yes, the District realizes family situations will occur and for this reason drivers are instructed to pick up all age appropriate students on the morning routes.
+- Yes, the District realizes family situations will occur and for this reason, drivers are instructed to pick up all age-appropriate students on the morning routes.
 Students typically will be asked to sit in the front and the driver will need their information (name, grade).
 Please be sure to send a note with your student if they will need to ride to the friend’s home that afternoon.
-Student should take the note to the school’s office before noon to get it approved.
+Students should take the note to the school’s office before noon to get it approved.

 Can my student be dropped from the school bus roster?

 - Yes, in accordance with the Department of Elementary and Secondary Education (DESE) all school districts must maintain accurate, active ridership rosters.
 DESE defines an active rider as a student that rides at least one time a week.
 Based on this the district is required to remove students that are not active riders.
 If your student will start riding consistently, please contact your school to have them changed from “In-Active” to “Active”.

 My student only needs to ride the bus a few times a year or when the car breaks down

 - For these cases, the schools may be able to issue a note to accommodate them.
-Please be sure to send notification of this with your student and have them take it to the front office before noon so there is time to process and issue the pass.
-In some cases, the pass may not be available due to, location requested not currently being serviced, bus is at capacity, etc. Please call your school or Transportation Department for more details.
+Please be sure to send notification of this to your student and have them take it to the front office before noon so there is time to process and issue the pass.
+In some cases, the pass may not be available due to, the location requested not currently being serviced, a bus being at capacity, etc. Please call your school or Transportation Department for more details.
 In some cases, it may take 24-72 business hours to make arrangements.